Alekoll/Math4610/Homework/Task_Set2/problem2/README.md

-# Investigate the Probelm with Finite Precision by Approximating the Derivative of functions
+# Investigate the Problem with Finite Precision by Approximating the Derivative of functions

 ## Location for Solution Manuals